-- More than one application is received naming the same investigator as a PI.
-Only the first application received will be accepted; additional applications will be administratively rejected.
+- Submission of an application for which a letter of invitation was not received.

-- Project Narrative exceeds page limit.
+- Project Narrative exceeds the page limit.

 - Project Narrative is missing.

 - Budget is missing.

-- Letter of Collaboration (Attachment 2) is missing (if applying for the Qualified Collaboration Option).

 - Intervention (Attachment 5) is missing.

-- Human Subject Recruitment and Safety Procedures (Attachment 7) is missing.
+- Human Subject Recruitment and Safety Procedures (Attachment 6) is missing.

-- Data Management (Attachment 8) is missing.
+- Data Management (Attachment 7) is missing.

-- Regulatory Strategy (Attachment 9) is missing.
+- Regulatory Strategy (Attachment 8) is missing.